Actionable life advice. Criticism/suggestions are welcome.

-- Self improvement is everything from getting up earlier in the morning, to switching from qwerty to colemak, to giving up processed sugar, to cultivating friendships.
+- Self improvement is everything from getting up earlier in the morning, to giving up processed sugar, to cultivating friendships.

 - To set context, I divide relationships into two: 1) traditional and 2) modern relationships.
 The first occurs in societies with imperfect justice systems where agreements are based on relationships and trust.
 There, marriages are more alliances between families to the benefit of the families.
 The wants of the marriage parties themselves are secondary.
 The second occurs in well governed, resource-rich societies where families don’t need to use marriage to shore up their security.
 Here, we’re free to marry as we choose.